 If you're a cauliflower lover like me, dig in!
 I know you'll love this recipe. 🙂

-- 2 large head of cauliflower, chopped into large pieces
+- 2 large heads of cauliflower, chopped into large pieces

-- 2 garlic cloves, grated with a Microplane or very finely minced
+- 2 cloves garlic, grated with a Microplane or very finely minced

 - 2 teaspoons fresh thyme leaves